erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 ##### Scalability

-<p>(Definition: The software should be able to handle increased demands and growth without significant performance degradation.
-It should be designed to scale both vertically (adding more resources to a single machine) and horizontally (adding more machines to the system))</p>
+`Definition: The software should be able to handle increased demands and growth without significant performance degradation.
+It should be designed to scale both vertically (adding more resources to a single machine) and horizontally (adding more machines to the system)`

 This architecture allows to easily scale services as needed:

-1. Each service has a specific, single task, and can be scaled independently, either automatically (by container orchestration systems such as Kubernetes) or manually (according to consumer groups lags, which can be viewed by any [Kafka UI](../basic-implementation/scripts/deployment/docker-compose-3rd-party.yml)).
+1. Each service has a specific, single task, and can be scaled independently, either automatically (by container orchestration systems such as Kubernetes) or manually (according to consumer groups lags, which can be viewed by a [Kafka UI](../basic-implementation/scripts/deployment/docker-compose-3rd-party.yml)).
 2. For example, the [Mobilization-classifier](#mobilization-classifier-service) service is responsible only to sort geospatial points to either pedestrians or mobilized points - other services are responsible to find streets/neighborhoods and to aggregate the data.
-3. The services’ inner code is 100% stateless, allowing scaling to be performed on a live system, without changing any lines of code or shutting down the system.
+3. The services’ inner code is 100% stateless, allowing scaling to be performed on a live system, without changing the code or shutting down the system.

 #### Resiliency:

-<p>(Definition: The software should be reliable and available for use whenever required.
-It should be able to handle errors, exceptions, and failures gracefully, ensuring minimal disruption to the system.)</p>
+`Definition: The software should be reliable and available for use whenever required.
+It should be able to handle errors, exceptions, and failures gracefully, ensuring minimal disruption to the system.`

 ##### High Availability